 There are plenty of free things to see and do but if you want to see some of the typical, paid attractions you may want to consider a London Pass.
 It’s a sightseeing card at a fixed rate and covers over 55 attractions.

-Never buy a pass until you’re sure it offers admission to enough places you actually want to see.
+But make sure not to buy a pass unless you’re sure it offers admission to enough places you actually want to see.
 The London Pass allows you to skip the long line-ups so you can spend more time sightseeing and less time waiting in London’s busy crowds.

 9. Take Advantage of Free Activities in London